UrosHCS/CV/cv.md

 - Programming languages: JavaScript, TypeScript, PHP
 - Databases: PostgreSQL, MongoDB, MySQL
-- Other important tech: Node.js, GraphQL, Laravel
+- Other important tech: Node.js, React, Next.js, GraphQL, Laravel

 **Good Experience**

-- React, ElasticSearch
+- AWS, Redis, ElasticSearch
 - Angular, CSS
 - Python, Java

 ## Work experience

+March 2024 - present **Backend Node.js developer at Zynca (zynca.com)**

+- Node.js, TypeScript, AWS, PostgreSQL, Redis, GraphQL, React, Next.js
+- Working primarily as a backend Node.js developer and maintaining our AWS services, with some work on the frontend side in React as well.
+Developing a platform for job coaching and job ads.
+Mainly working on a modern ATS (applicant tracking system) web application, that includes a website builder.
+The website builder streamlines website creation and automates deployment to user-defined subdomains.
+- Implementing LLMs in the product extensively, both as a custom chatbot and for single-purpose tasks like parsing CVs.

-June 2023 - present **Full-stack Node.js developer at Nabis (nabis.com)**
+June 2023 - March 2024 (10 months) **Full-stack Node.js developer at Nabis (nabis.com)**

 - Node.js, TypeScript, PostgreSQL, GraphQL, React
 - Working primarily as a backend Node.js developer with some work on the frontend side in React.
 Developing a cannabis wholesale platform that connects cannabis brands with dispensaries.

 November 2021 - June 2023 (1 year 7 months) **Full-stack Node.js developer at Holycode**

-- Node.js, TypeScript, MongoDB, Elasticsearch, GraphQL, React
+- Node.js, TypeScript, MongoDB, Elasticsearch, Redis, GraphQL, React
 - Working primarily as a backend Node.js developer with some work on the frontend side in React.
 Developing a variation of a live chat app, similar to Slack but tailored to a specific industry.

 April 2021 - November 2021 (6 months) **Full-stack Node.js developer at Florence Healthcare (florencehc.com)**